Final Projects

 2. Projects should make use of at least one, and preferrably multiple, of the tools presented in the course.

-3. Projects that utilize webtools or other analysis pipelines are allowed; however, at least half of the analysis should be performed as original code created by the student in R or MATLAB, and a full understanding of the algorithms underlying the webtools should be demonstrated in the writeup and presentation.
-For image analysis, a cell profiler pipeline can be used without having to write the code in MATLAB.
+3. Projects that utilize webtools or other analysis pipelines are allowed; however, at least half of the analysis should be performed as original code created by the student using tools covered in class, and a full understanding of the algorithms underlying the webtools should be demonstrated in the writeup and presentation.

 4. The goal of this course is to provide you with a set of practical tools that can be employed in your own research.
 As such, we strongly encourage you to use your own data in your project.
 An alternative is to select a paper that conducts and interesting analysis and reproduce one of the figure (using their data or a similar dataset).
 If you do not currently have data useful for this purpose, you are welcome to use the datasets provided as part of the course (downloaded at the beginning of the course setup, or here).
 There are also many online resources with publically available datasets that you can use for your project.
 For example: